Machine Unlearning: A Comprehensive Survey: Introduction

+Compared with existing surveys on machine unlearning, we performed a systematic literature review (SLR) following the guidelines presented by \cite{keele2007guidelines} and as exemplified in \cite{kubrak2022prescriptive}.
+The main contributions are as follows.

-\begin{itemize} \item We systematically catalogue machine unlearning studies according to their scenarios, which can be briefly classified into, centralized unlearning, distributed and irregular data unlearning, unlearning verification, and privacy and security issues in machine unlearning. \item For the centralized unlearning scenario, which draws the most unlearning research attention, we further divide related studies into exact and approximate unlearning and illustrate the connections, pros, and cons among these works. \item We further explore the privacy threats that machine unlearning brings and discuss the applications of unlearning in defending against traditional security and privacy issues. \item We discuss different challenges between various machine unlearning scenarios, from centralized unlearning to federated unlearning, graph unlearning, and privacy and security issues in unlearning.
+\begin{itemize} \item {We systematically catalog machine unlearning studies into traditional unlearning methods, unlearning verification, domain-centric unlearning, and privacy and security issues in machine unlearning.} \item For the traditional centralized unlearning scenario, which draws the most attention, we divide related studies into exact and approximate unlearning and illustrate the connections, pros, and cons among these works. \item We further explore the privacy and security threats that target machine unlearning and discuss the applications of unlearning in defending against traditional security and privacy issues. \item We discuss different challenges in various machine unlearning areas, from traditional centralized unlearning to federated unlearning and generative model unlearning, unlearning verification, and privacy and security issues in unlearning.
 We list the related open questions of each scenario and present potential research directions to solve them. \end{itemize}